ForestAdmin/agent-nodejs/docs/deployment/environments.md

 #### Deploy your agent

-On the first step, you need to input your agent's URL.
+In the first step, you need to input your agent's URL.
 This is the URL of the server onto which you have deployed (or will soon deploy) your agent's code base:

 {% hint style="info" %}
-If you need help deploying your agent's codebase, here are step-by-step guides showing how it can be done [on Heroku](cloud/deploy-on-heroku.md), [on Google Cloud Platform](cloud/deploy-on-gcp.md) or [on a standard ubuntu server](cloud/deploy-on-ubuntu.md).
+If you need help deploying your agent's codebase, here are step-by-step guides showing how it can be done [on Heroku](cloud/deploy-on-heroku.md), [on Google Cloud Platform](cloud/deploy-on-gcp.md), or [on a standard ubuntu server](cloud/deploy-on-ubuntu.md).
 {% endhint %}

 ![](../assets/environment-deploy-step-1.png)